Docs / Getting Started

 For full details and troubleshooting, see the shadcn CLI guide.

-Why Use the CLI?
+Why Use the Shadcn CLI?

-The shadcn CLI is the recommended way to install blocks because it:
+The Shadcn CLI is the recommended way to install blocks because it:

 1. Respects Your components.json Configuration